apatlpo/qgsolver/docs/source/index.rst

 --------------------

 We use `PETSc <http://www.mcs.anl.gov/petsc/documentation/index.html>`_ in order to solver PV or omega equation inversion.
-The PETSc manual `here <http://www.mcs.anl.gov/petsc/petsc-current/docs/manual.pdf>`_ is very useful.
+The `PETSc manual <http://www.mcs.anl.gov/petsc/petsc-current/docs/manual.pdf>`_ is very useful.

 In order to get details about the PV inversion solver, add the following options at run time: